UnexpectedMaker/ReflowMaster/README.md

 You can use the instructions here to install everything you need to get up and running in the Arduino IDE: https://learn.adafruit.com/adafruit-feather-m0-basic-proto/setup

-You will also need the following lobraries installed
+You will also need the following libraries installed
 - Spline library http://github.com/kerinin/arduino-splines
 - MAX31855 library by Rob Tillaart https://github.com/RobTillaart/Arduino/tree/master/libraries/MAX31855